- About Us

 Learn how to write effective grant proposals and navigate the grant process.
 Both beginners and experienced grant writers learn to develop ideas into winning proposals, identify potential funders and understand the full proposal development, submission and review process.

 The Hometown Collaboration Initiative (HCI) is a program available to Indiana communities that are committed to building on their existing assets.
-It is available to cities, towns and counties in Indiana whose total population is 25,000 or less.
-HCI is a long-term capacity building program that is comprised of three phases: Foundation, Building Block and Pathway.
+It is available to cities, towns and counties in Indiana with populations of 25,000 or less.
+HCI is a long-term, capacity-building program comprised of three phases: Foundation, Building Block and Pathway.

 Objectives of the HCI program include developing a new generation of local leaders who will take an active part in addressing community priorities, building a supportive community environment for small businesses and entrepreneurs and enhancing community design and public spaces by building on the community’s physical and natural resource assets.